enthought/mayavi/docs/source/mayavi/building_applications.rst

     editor=SceneEditor(scene_class=MayaviScene)
     #...

-The ``mayavi_traits_ui.py`` example is a fairly comprehensive example that demonstrates how you can embed almost the entire mayavi UI into your traits based UI. mlab based visualization.
+The :ref:`example_mayavi_traits_ui` is a fairly comprehensive example that demonstrates how you can embed almost the entire Mayavi UI into your traits based UI.

 A scene, with `mlab` embedded ..............................